 Terrain: Undulating path with up and down hill stretches and some rocky sections.
 Please note this is a long, remote section.

 The Ullswater Way now weaves its way with the road, but on good paths and clear crossings.
 The route passes King George V playing fields – named “the prettiest field in England” by William Wordsworth, before crossing the open valley to Side Farm and heading back northwards along and above the shores of Ullswater.
-You could also continue into Patterdale visiting the White Lion and Village Store and then rejoin the path over Goldrill Bridge.
+You could also continue into Patterdale visiting the White Lion and then rejoin the path over Goldrill Bridge.